etienne-chrp/hacker101-ctf/micro-cms-v2/README.md

 #### Flag

 Once you have both login and password you can fill up the fields and you will receive the flag.

-### #2

-In username field you can inject a password via `' UNION SELECT 'test' -- `.
-Then you can use the injectetd password in the password field.
-Onec logged in you can access the page number 3 wich contains the flag.